 3 credit hours Prerequisite: Admission to Teacher Education.
 Corequisite: MLED 3110.
 Focuses on curriculum integration as well as methods identified as best practice in middle level education.
-Includes a field experience.

 MLED 4200 - Assessing the Middle Level Learner 3 credit hours Prerequisite: MLED 4000.
 The integration of middle level content with classroom and standardized assessments to enable the planning, design, and implementation of assessment driven instruction.